apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. sends aid to Israel, moves military ships closer to "bolster regional deterrence efforts"**
+**Israel and Palestine backers in US divided over deadly Hamas attack**

-You can read more about it [here](https://www.axios.com/2023/10/08/israel-hamas-war-us-military-aid-pentagon-gaza).
+You can read more about it [here](https://www.usatoday.com/story/news/nation/2023/10/08/israel-palestine-supporters-rallies-hamas-attack-united-states/71112473007/).

 ## Requirements
 - Python 3.8